kachkaev/aws-iot-button-logger-to-git/README.md

 1.  **Link your IoT button or another AWS IoT device to the function**
     Follow the instructions for your device to link it with AWS.
-    You can start by clicking _Add Triggers_ → _AWS IoT_ section in the top-right corner of your function’s configuration page.
+    You can start by clicking _Add Triggers_ → _AWS IoT_ section in the top-left corner of your function’s configuration page.

 1.  **Press the button and refresh you git repository in ≈10 seconds**